MeganNyhan/C1-PP2-HarryPotterQuiz/README.md

   <img src="assets/images/hufflepuff.png"></details>

  ### Fonts
-  <p>Fonts used on the website were Open Sans Bold and Open Sans Light.
-Open sans bold was used for headings and open sans light was used in paragraphs.</p>
+  <p>Fonts used on the website were Arial and Benne - A sans serif with a Harry Potter vibe.
+Benne was used for headings and arial was used in pteh answers.</p>

  ### Structure
 <p>The strucutre of this website was designed to be easily navagated through and easy to learn.
 I made sure that each page followed a similar structure but didn't comprimise the content that each page held.
 The following pages are within the structure of the site:</p>